 Climbing Mont Blanc takes two days, but we add in a spare day in case of bad weather to maximise your chance of success.
-We start by driving to Les Houches (10 min) and then taking uplifts on the Bellevue cable car followed by the Tramway du Mont Blanc train to Refuge du Nid d’Aigle which sits at 2372m.
-From here we hike to the Tete Rousse hut (3167m) for an overnight stay, followed by an ascent of Mont Blanc via the Gouter route the following morning.
+We start by driving to Les Houches (10 min) and then taking uplifts on the Bellevue cable car followed by the Tramway du Mont Blanc train to the Refuge du Nid d’Aigle which sits at 2372m.
+From here we hike to the Tête Rousse hut (3167m) for an overnight stay in preparation for our summit attempt the following morning.

 On summit day we wake up early and ascend to the summit of Mont Blanc.
-This will take between 8-12 hours depending on conditions and your physical ability.
-On the descent from the summit, we spend the night in the Gouter hut (3813m).
-By having this second night in the Gouter hut we are less in a rush to make it down to the valley or the Tete Rousse hut, and it also means we again cross the Grand Couloir early the following day.
+This will take between 8-10 hours depending on conditions and your physical ability.
+On the descent from the summit, we spend the night in the Goûter hut (3813m).
+By having this second night in the Goûter hut we are less in a rush to make it down to the valley or the Tête Rousse hut, and it also means we cross the Grand Couloir early the following day.
 These are all carefully considered factors that we’ve analysed over many years guiding this route to maximise your chance of a successful summit.

 Spare Summit Day / Return to Chamonix

 Depart.
 Check out is at 10:00, and after one last hearty breakfast we sadly bid farewell.
 Please note: This itinerary is based on good weather and mountain conditions as well as hut availability.
-Sometimes we may opt for 2 consecutive nights in the Tete Rousse or Gouter hut.
-Should an ascent of Mont Blanc not be possible due to dangerous conditions or bad weather, we strive to provide suitable alternatives such as climbing in the Monte Rosa range.
+Sometimes we may opt for 2 consecutive nights in the Tete Rousse or Gouter hut or another variety of huts or days allocated to climbing Mont Blanc.
+Should an ascent of Mont Blanc not be possible due to dangerous conditions or bad weather, we will provide alternative options.
 During June and July we may opt for the Italian normal route (via Rifugio Gonella) if conditions allow.
 It is a stunning alternative route to the Gouter route and is often much less frequented.

-Ski/snowboard trousers aren’t suitable for the conditions on Mont Blanc.
-You’ll need a pair of mountaineering trousers ( Read more
+Ski/snowboard trousers aren’t suitable for the Mont Blanc trip.
+You’ll need a pair of mountaineering specific trousers ( Read more

-Ski/snowboard trousers aren’t suitable for the conditions on Mont Blanc.
-You’ll need a pair of mountaineering trousers (soft shell) as well as a waterproof hard shell pair that are lightweight and not insulated.
+Ski/snowboard trousers aren’t suitable for the Mont Blanc trip.
+You’ll need a pair of mountaineering specific trousers (soft shell) as well as a waterproof hard shell pair that are lightweight and not insulated.
 Conditions can be harsh especially on the summit days so it’s important to have these two layers.
 We also recommend to bring lightweight thermal leggings.
 Read through our kit list for a full description of what you’ll need to bring.